SrGustavo7/Pokemon-Web/README.md

 # Pokemon-Web
-A Pokemon Website using Angular, Material Desing and APIs Requests
+A Pokemon Website using Angular, Material Desing, Animations and APIs Requests